 If you need to work with MCommunity Directory data in ways that are not outlined here, please contact the ITS Service Center for assistance.
 Other data access options may be available to meet your university business needs.

 Note Research projects using directory data (even public directory data) could be considered "human subject" research.
-Such research requires approval from U-M's Institutional Review Board.
+Such research requires approval from U-M's Institutional Review Boards.
 Students should consult with their faculty advisor.

 Authenticated Versus Unauthenticated Access